timoa/terraform-oci-vscode-server/README.md

 * We can't create custom images (with Packer for ex.), so we have to install VSCode Server and other dependencies at boot time
 * Can be hard to find an OCI datacenter that still has available capacity

+### Use cases

+* Code from any computer with your VSCode and your tools without any install
+* Code from your tablet or slow computer with a remove VSCode Server
+* Onboard a new team member without spending the first days configuring VSCode with pre-configured tools

 ## How to start

 ### Create an OCI account